-- 2. The following sanctions may be imposed upon groups or organizations: - Those sanctions listed above: a. - Loss of selected rights and privileges for a specified b. period of time; - Deactivation.
-Loss of all privileges, including college c. recognition, for a specified period of time. - D. Summary Suspension.
+- The following sanctions may be imposed upon groups or organizations: - a.
+Those sanctions listed above: - b.
+Loss of selected rights and privileges for a specified period of time; - c.
+Deactivation.
+Loss of all privileges, including college recognition, for a specified period of time.

+D. Summary Suspension.